-<18> Section 3.1.6: Sharing violations DFS-R in Windows Server 2003 R2, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016 accesses files based on NT file system (NTFS) semantics.
+<18> Section 3.1.6: Sharing violations DFS-R in Windows Server 2003 R2, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, and Windows Server 2016-operating system accesses files based on NT file system (NTFS) semantics.
 This implies respecting NTFS sharing semantics, which means that if other applications have files open denying shared read access, DFS-R cannot read these files from disk.
 Similarly, if applications have files open that deny shared delete access, DFS-R cannot update these files (by renaming the old version of these files to a temporary name and renaming a new version of the file).
 DFS-R in Windows Server 2003 R2 relies on internal timers (that use an exponential backoff scheme with a maximal time-out of 5 minutes) to re-attempt the file system operations that it requires.

-<19> Section 3.2.1: Windows injects configuration changes into DFS-R over Active Directory in Windows Server 2003 R2, Windows Server 2008, Windows Server 2008 R2 operating system, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016.
+<19> Section 3.2.1: Windows injects configuration changes into DFS-R over Active Directory in Windows Server 2003 R2, Windows Server 2008, Windows Server 2008 R2 operating system, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, and Windows Server 2016operating system.

-<20> Section 3.2.2: Windows servers maintain a 30-minute time-out for inactivity on an open context handle before closing it.
+<20> Section 3.2.2: Windows-based servers maintain a 30-minute time-out for inactivity on an open context handle before closing it.